nils-hamel/dalai-suite/src/dalai-interlis-uv3/README.md

 ## Usage

-Considering an _INTERLIS_ file (_ITF_) containing Swiss land register geometries, the following command allows to extract a specific part of the database :
+Considering an _INTERLIS_ file (_itf_) containing Swiss land register geometries, the following command allows to extract a specific part of the database :

-    ./dalai-interlis -i /path/to/file.itf -o /path/to/export.uv3
+    ./dalai-interlis -i /path/to/file.itf -o /path/to/converted.uv3
                      -r 255 -g 192 -b 0
                      -t Couverture_du_sol
                      -a SurfaceCS_Geometrie